-- Choose when and what they want to eat, and who they will eat with (just like we do) - Refuse medication and treatment, including special diets (upon being informed of risks versus benefits) - · Be treated with dignity and respect at meal time - To achieve these goals, the food we serve has to: - Look good - Taste good - Be offered courteously
+- Choose when and what they want to eat, and who they will eat with (just like we all do). - Refuse medication and treatment, including special diets (upon being informed of risks versus benefits). - · Be treated with dignity and respect at meal time.

+To achieve these goals, the food we serve has to look good, taste good, and be offered courteously.
 For many of our frail residents, every bite counts!
-If the food doesn't look good or taste good, they won't eat - and if they don't eat, we have real problems (unintended weight loss, etc.)!
+If the food doesn't look good or taste good, they won't eat - and if they don't eat, we have real problems (unintended weight loss, etc.).